rybakov-ks/ParticleAnalyzer/README.md

 If the model fails to segment your images correctly, please send them to rybakov-ks@ya.ru.
 Your submissions will be used to retrain and improve the model’s performance.*
 ## ✨ Key Features
 - Automated particle segmentation in SEM images
+- SAHI mode helps detect small objects in high-resolution images by using a sliding window approach
 - Comprehensive statistical analysis of particle characteristics
 - Interactive visualization of size distributions
 - Web-based interface for easy accessibility